ucb-stat-157/Predictive-Analytics/README.md

 Team 11: David San Juan, Jessica Li, Melanie Zhao, Michael Raftery

 # Aggregating Data
-MapReduce files to aggregate the click and impression conditioned on selected demographic, position, and depth features.
-The output are the progress train and test files.

 Aquire the training, validation, and testing sets from bcourses.